Aldaviva/DadsEnergyReporter/ReadMe.md

 1. Persist the billing date to avoid resending the report for the same billing interval the next time this program runs
 1. Exit

+## Usage
+1. Make sure you have [.NET Framework 4.7](https://www.microsoft.com/en-us/download/details.aspx?id=55170) or later installed
+1. Download the [latest release](https://github.com/Aldaviva/DadsEnergyReporter/releases) (the ZIP file, but not the source code one)
+1. Extract the ZIP file
+1. Edit `DadsEnergyReporter.exe.config` and set the `<value></value>` of each Setting
+    - `solarCityUsername` is the email address you use to log in to [MySolarCity](https://mysolarcity.com/)
+    - `solarCityPassword` is the password you use to log in to MySolarCity
+    - `orangeRocklandUsername` is the username you use to log in to [Orange & Rockland My Account](https://apps.coned.com/ORMyAccount/Forms/login.aspx)
+    - `orangeRocklandPassword` is the password you use to log in to Orange & Rockland My Account
+    - `reportSenderEmail` is the email address that will appear in the From field of report emails that are sent to you
+    - `reportRecipientEmails` are the email addresses to which report emails will be sent.
+To send reports to more than one email address, add additional `<string>your@email.com</string>` elements.
+    - `smtpHost` is the hostname or IP address of the server that you use to send outgoing email.
+The server must support STARTTLS authentication.
+    - `smtpPort` is the TCP port number of the server that you use to send outgoing email
+    - `smtpUsername` is the username that you use to log in to the server that sends your outgoing email.
+Required, no anonymous SMTP allowed.
+    - `smtpPassword` is the password that you use to log in to the server that sends your outgoing email.
+Required, no anonymous SMTP allowed.
+1. Run `DadsEnergyReporter.exe`.
+Logs appear in the command prompt output.
+1. Check your email for the usage report

 ## Project Information

 - Runs in .NET Framework 4.7